smartgoo/kaspa-python-sdk/README.md

 This package does not yet fully mirror WASM SDK, gaps mostly exist around wallet functionality.
 Future work will bring this as close as possible.
 Potential future features include the ability to read Rusty-Kaspa's RocksDB database, specific exceptions, etc.

 ## Installing

+> [!CAUTION]
+> **This repository is a proof of concept.
+Intended solely to assess feasibility of moving Kaspa Python SDK into its own repository.**
+>
+> **Do NOT use this repository.**
+>
+> **The current `kaspa` Python package source can be found [here](https://github.com/aspectron/rusty-kaspa/tree/python).**

 This package can currently be installed from source or from PyPi.
-With any crypto project, it's always recommended to install from source when possible.
+With any crypto project, it's recommended to install from source when possible.

 ### Installing from PyPi
 `pip install kaspa`